WebAssembly/tool-conventions/DynamicLinking.md

 ** `runtime-path` **

-The `runtime-path` contains a single colon-separated sequence of directories.
+The `runtime-path` contains a list of paths.
 The loader should look in these directories to locate `needed` dependencies that do not contain a slash in their name.

 Dynamic string tokens: The loader should expand certain string tokens appearing in the `runtime-path`.
 The tokens are as follows: